Azure/iotedge-lorawan-starterkit/docs/user-guide/testing/load_tests.md

 ![image-20220124131449660](..\..\images\lt-message-latency.png)

-**Memory and CPU usage**: Memory and CPU usage was fairly stable, staying between 100 and 130MB of memory usage for the LNS and negligible CPU usage during the entire load test.
+**Memory and CPU usage**: CPU usage was fairly stable.
+However, while memory was staying between 100 and 130MB for the LNS during the entire load test, it is not clear how it would have evolved over a longer time.
+A more thorough investigation is part of [Investigate memory evolution of LNS under load · Issue #1374 · Azure/iotedge-lorawan-starterkit (github.com)](https://github.com/Azure/iotedge-lorawan-starterkit/issues/1374)

 ![host-stats](..\..\images\lt-host-stats.png)